The Campus Safety Office and Its Function

 - Technical Equipment and Support

-There are eleven yellow emergency call box telephones located on the exterior of the following buildings: Stringer Commons Residence Halls A, B, C, D and E, Kingsley Residence Hall, Merritt Administration Building, Watkins Teaching Center, Rainey Fine Arts Center, North Rouse and Abney Athletic Center.
+There are eleven yellow emergency call box telephones located on the exterior of the following buildings: Stringer Commons Residence Halls A, B, C, D and E, Kingsley Residence Hall, Merritt Administration Building, Watkins Teaching Center, Rainey Fine Arts Center, North Rouse, Abney Athletic Center, Heritage Apartments, and Campus Safety Operations 431 Williamston Road, Building A outside Campus Safety Door.
 There is also a telephone on the front of the Campus Safety Office inside the gray box that can be used when no one is in the office at that time.
 The Campus Safety number is listed and will ring on our mobile phone, and we will return to the office.

 It is not only the Campus Safety, Student Development and university administrations responsibility to keep the campus safe, but the students themselves must uphold their part.
 The following are just a few things students can do to assist in keeping the campus safe: